People Trust Typical-Looking Faces Most

-Being “average” is often considered a bad thing, but new research suggests that averageness wins when people assess the trustworthiness of a face.
+Being “average” is often considered a bad thing, but research suggests that averageness wins when people assess the trustworthiness of a face.
 The research indicates that, while typical-looking faces aren’t seen as the most attractive, they are considered to be the most trustworthy.
-The new findings are published in Psychological Science, a journal of the Association for Psychological Science.
+The findings are published in Psychological Science, a journal of the Association for Psychological Science.

 “Face typicality likely indicates familiarity and cultural affiliation — as such, these findings have important implications for understanding social perception, including cross-cultural perceptions and interactions,” explains psychological scientist and lead researcher Carmel Sofer of Princeton University and Radboud University Nijmegen in the Netherlands.

 Previous studies have shown that a face composed as an average of many faces is often perceived as more attractive than the sum of its constituent parts.
 But other studies suggest that the relationship between averageness and attractiveness may not be so simple, and that some dimensions of faces matter more than others in explaining the connection.
 Sofer and colleagues wondered whether typicality might be more directly tied to perceptions of trustworthiness.

 In one experiment, the researchers created a “typical” face by digitally averaging 92 female faces, and they also created an “attractive” face by averaging the 12 most attractive faces from another set of faces.
 They then combined the two faces into one and created nine variations that had differing levels of attractiveness and typicality.
 The final result was a continuum of 11 faces that ranged from least attractive to most attractive, with the most typical face occupying the midpoint.

 Female participants viewed these face variations and used a 9-point scale to rate them on either trustworthiness or attractiveness; over the course of the study, the participants saw and rated each face three times.
 The researchers only included female participants so as to eliminate potential cross-gender differences in how people perceive and evaluate faces.